callumfriedman/Neural-Waves/README.md

 gcc q4.c -Wall -Werror -std=c99 -lm
 ```

-To visualise the output, run the Matlab file, 'plotter.m'.
+To visualise the output over time, run the Matlab file, 'plotter.m'.

 ## Acknowledgments

-* This program was for an academic assignment created by Prof. B. McMillan, Department of Physics, University of Warwick.
+This program was for an academic assignment created by Prof. B. McMillan, Department of Physics, University of Warwick.